scloud by Florian Salzmann

 Defender for Business - Error

-Finally, we are presented with a brief overview of the configuration, which we confirm with "Submit".
+To finish, a short overview of the configuration is presented, which we confirm with “Submit”.

 Defender for Business - submit configuration